 Established over 15 years ago, the WINS program was designed to provide international education experiences for U.S. undergraduate students across multiple institutions.
 King's College in Wilkes-Barre, Pennsylvania was the first WINS partner.
 Webster University has always worked to meet an unmet need in higher education, and the WINS program continues in this important tradition.

-- Attendance at biennial WINS site visit and conference – hosted at a Webster campus internationally and providing opportunities for professional development, program improvement, networking and more
+- Attendance at WINS site visit and conference — hosted at a Webster campus internationally and providing opportunities for professional development, program improvement, networking and more.

-The WINS Travel Award is designed to increase the international opportunities for WINS students, who choose from a variety of undergraduate and graduate courses at our campuses in Geneva, Switzerland; Vienna, Austria; Leiden, the Netherlands; Oxford, England and Cha-Am/Bangkok, Thailand and our exchanges in China, Mexico, and Japan.
+The WINS Travel Award is designed to increase the international opportunities for WINS students, who choose from a variety of undergraduate and graduate courses at our campuses in Geneva, Switzerland; Vienna, Austria; Leiden, the Netherlands; Athens, Greece; and our exchanges in China, England, Italy, Mexico, Spain and Japan.

 The award is only offered to students that are degree-seeking at an institution that is a member of the Webster International Network of Schools (WINS) and meet all eligibility and conditions of the award.
-The WINS Travel Award is provided directly to accepted affiliated student and covers up to one thousand dollars ($1,000) toward the round-trip coach airline ticket.
-The award can be used for this Summer, Fall or Spring terms.
+The WINS Travel Award is provided directly to accepted affiliated student and covers up to $1,000 for semester/full-year students and up to $500 for summer students (taking at least 6 credits) toward the round-trip coach airline ticket.
 Webster's Office of Study Abroad will coordinate with the travel agency and serve as liaison between the WINS student and the agency on all ticketing.

-This award is not guaranteed and applicants must meet all eligibility requirements and conditions to receive the award.
+This award is not guaranteed, and applicants must meet all eligibility requirements and conditions to receive the award.
 Please refer to the WINS form (Study Abroad application) for complete listings of all eligibility requirements and conditions of the award.
-Apply Now!